Share this

 Creating master data models

-For creating your first customer view, you’ve got the first problem of identity solved.
-This is followed by getting your data pipelines or ETL processes in place to build your master models that will drive analytics.
+By creating your first customer view, you’ve solved the first problem of identity.
+Next, you'll need to get your data pipelines or ETL processes in place to build your master models that will drive analytics.

-To drive quick value I recommend starting with a “Customer→Transaction →event ” framework.
-This framework is creating the three key objects from your source data.
+To drive quick value, I recommend starting with a “Customer→Transaction →event ” framework.
+This framework creates the three key objects from your source data.

-The image below shows what this type of modeling looks like.
+The image below shows what this type of modelling looks like.

 Customers: Table of your customers with the ability to quickly add new fields add new fields